North Hollywood to Pasadena Bus Rapid Transit Project

-The North Hollywood to Pasadena Bus Rapid Transit Project (formerly the North Hollywood to Pasadena Transit Corridor) is a proposed 18 mi bus rapid transit line in the Los Angeles Metro Busway system in Los Angeles, California.
-It is planned to operate between Pasadena and the North Hollywood station in the San Fernando Valley, where it will connect with the B Line in the Los Angeles Metro Rail system and the G Line in the Los Angeles Metro Busway system.
-The project completed its scoping phase in 2019, was approved by the Metro board on April 28, 2022 and is estimated to be completed by 2027.
-It is part of Metro's Twenty-eight by '28 initiative.
+The North Hollywood to Pasadena Bus Rapid Transit Project (formerly the North Hollywood to Pasadena Transit Corridor) is a proposed 18 mi bus rapid transit line in Los Angeles County, California.
+It is planned to operate between the North Hollywood station and Pasadena.

+It will be the third line in the Los Angeles Metro Busway system, along with the G Line and the J Line.